South Korea Travel Guide

 South Korea is an incredible country with exciting destinations, ancient temples and modern high tech cities.
 Highlights of visiting Korea include sampling the local cuisine, exploring cities like Seoul, checking new technology and seeing ancient temples.
 Get inspired to travel to Korea today.

-Find experiences and the best things to do if you would like to travel, go backpacking or take a gap year in Korea.
+Find experiences and the best things to do if you would like to travel or go backpacking in Korea.

 South Korea Travel Guide

 - Government - Republic

 - Currency - Won (₩)

 - Language - Korean

 The only way to get to South Korea is by air or by sea.
 Most international tourists arrive via flights which into lang into Incheon internationa in Seoul.
 An alternative is to arrive by boat from Japan or China.
 You can find direct flights from the UK to South Korea, the journey takes around 11 hours.
 From the US several international airlines fly direct from airports throughout the country with the journey taking around 14 hours.